daffarez/nano-url/README.md

 # Nano URL
-Nano URL is a lightweight URL shortening service built with Node.js, Express, and Prisma.
+Nano URL is a lightweight URL shortening service built with Node.js, Express with TypeScript and Prisma.
 It converts long URLs into short, shareable links and safely redirects users through a preview page while tracking usage statistics.
 This project was developed during spare time as a personal learning exercise to deepen my understanding of backend fundamentals such as routing, database persistence, and HTTP behavior.

 ## Features
 - Generate short URLs
 - Redirect to original URLs
 - Click tracking (hit counter)
 - Persistent storage using SQLite (via Prisma ORM)
-- Clean service-controller architecture

 ## How it works
 The service creates a unique short code for each URL and stores it in the database.